fmjensen/Stream-Deck-Tarkov-Time/README.md

 5. Enjoy Tarkov Time auto-update every 7 seconds and button press :)

 # Trouble shooting
-* If you get a _yellow triangle with a black exclamation point_ on the button then please check if you got **.NET Core 3.1** installed.
-* Open an issue on the [Issues tracker](https://github.com/fmjensen/Stream-Deck-Tarkov-Time/issues) if you found a bug.
+Open an issue on the [Issues tracker](https://github.com/fmjensen/Stream-Deck-Tarkov-Time/issues) if you believe you found a bug.
+Please include logs and screenshots/photos if it makes sense.
 I will try to help as much as possible when i got some sparetime.

 # ToDo:
-* Nothing is in the backlog at this time.
+Nothing is in the backlog at this time.
 Feel free to send suggestions and bugreports using the [Issues tracker](https://github.com/fmjensen/Stream-Deck-Tarkov-Time/issues).

 ## References
 Here are some references for both this plugin the tools i used  and the Stream Deck: